miranda-zhang/cloud-computing-schema/widoco/README.md

 1. Update the `dateOfRelease` in configuration file to today.
 2. Call the Widoco commands to generate documents.
 3. Adjust some urls and namespaces.
-4. Use the original supplied input `ttl` file instead of the re-generated one by Widoco for displaying to users.
+4. Use the original supplied input `ttl` file instead of the re-generated one by Widoco for `ttl` serialization format.